kateburovova/dm_media_presenters/assets/How_to.md

 3️⃣ You see an error in red.

 Solution: Try reloading the page.
-If that does not solve the issue, please [submit your request by filling the Request Form out (type of request - LD app Technical issue)](https://docs.google.com/forms/d/e/1FAIpQLSfZTr4YoXXsjOOIAMVGYCeGgXd6LOsCQusctJ7hZODaW5HzGQ/viewform?usp=sf_link).
+If that does not solve the issue, please [submit your request by filling the Request Form out (type of request - AI Chatbot)](https://docs.google.com/forms/d/e/1FAIpQLSfZTr4YoXXsjOOIAMVGYCeGgXd6LOsCQusctJ7hZODaW5HzGQ/viewform?usp=sf_link).

 ### Feedback and support

-1️⃣ To report any technical issues, please [submit your request by filling the Request Form out (type of request - LD app Technical issue)](https://docs.google.com/forms/d/e/1FAIpQLSfZTr4YoXXsjOOIAMVGYCeGgXd6LOsCQusctJ7hZODaW5HzGQ/viewform?usp=sf_link).
+1️⃣ To report any technical issues, please [submit your request by filling the Request Form out (type of request - AI Chatbot)](https://docs.google.com/forms/d/e/1FAIpQLSfZTr4YoXXsjOOIAMVGYCeGgXd6LOsCQusctJ7hZODaW5HzGQ/viewform?usp=sf_link).

 2️⃣ At the bottom of the page (after the search results) the Feedback Form for your evaluation of the app’s performance is available.
 We value your feedback.